Flotomate/product_docs/source/admin/admin-user-management.rst

 You can delete Requestors created manually, imported through CSV or imported via LDAP.

--  :ref:`Search <search-for-a-requestor>` for the Requestor that you want to delete.
+-  :ref:`Search <search for a requestor>` for the Requestor that you want to delete.

 -  Click on the Delete Icon adjacent to the Requestor.
 On Confirmation,